Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/dr4.png)
 <br/><br/>

-Let's take a 5 min break, and when we come back, we will analyze the results.
+Let's take a 7 min break, and when we come back, we will analyze the results.
 <!-- ------------------------ -->
 ## Evaluating the "Recommended For Deployment" Model
 Duration: 10

 Let's 'star' the first model in the leadeboard.
 This is the model that was the most optimal given our chosen optimization metric.
+Let's star it.
 To start evaluating it, we can click on the model which will present use with the following options: Evaluate, Understand, Describe, and Predict (​additional tabs may be present based on extra features that are enabled).

 Before we deep dive on each tab let's go to the Understand tab > Feature Effects and click 'Compute Feature Effects'